 Figure 1.
 Schematic of proteins of similar size resolved by electrophoresis in different gel running systems.

 “The molecular weight of my protein is known, and therefore I know exactly which band is my protein of interest” so you thought…

 The protein size should not be the only parameter used to validate a protein.
 The migration of proteins through a gel is affected by other factors than their size.

 The mode of molecular separation also depends on the conditions under which an electrophoretic run takes place.
 The separation of proteins depends upon the gel pore size of the support matrix used.
 Polyacrylamide has a small pore size and is ideal for separating most proteins and smaller nucleic acids.

 As a result, the molecular weight and the protein migration in WB will not always match: the same protein might migrate differentially on gels of different constitutions.

 Suitable examples are the calcium-binding proteins calsequestrin-1 and 2 (CSQ1 and CSQ2).
 CSQ1 and CSQ2 have predicted molecular weights of 47.8 and 45.3 kDa, respectively.
 However, in Tris-HCl SDS/PAGE gels run at pH 8.3, they migrate at ∼63 and 55 kDa, respectively (Murphy et al. 2009a).
-Moreover, when using Bis-Tris-Cl gels, run at pH 7.3, CSQ1 migrates faster (smaller molecular weight) than CSQ2.
-This is due to the denaturing conditions of the SDS that bind all the proteins giving them an overall negative charge thus overriding the native charge that the proteins possess.
+When using Bis-Tris-Cl gels, run at pH 7.3, CSQ1 migrates faster (smaller molecular weight) than CSQ2.
+This is because of the denaturing conditions of the SDS that bind all the proteins giving them an overall negative charge, thus overriding the native charge that the proteins possess.